SHARP is a daemon that provides miscellaneous functionality used for testing FRR and creating proof-of-concept labs.

 Install up to 1,000,000 (one million) /32 routes starting at

 A.B.C.Dwith specified nexthop

 X:X::X:X. The nexthop is a

 NEXTHOP_TYPE_IPV6and must be reachable to be installed into the kernel.
+Alternatively a nexthop-group NAME can be specified and used as the nexthops.
 The routes are installed into zebra as

 sharp remove routes A.B.C.D (1-1000000)¶